rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 suspend fun loadImage(id: Int): Image { /* ... */ }
 ```

 A network call may take arbitrarily long.
 When performing each network request, the execution of the processUser function is suspended while waiting for the result.
-However, the thread this code is running on (and, by extension, the application itself), isn’t blocked: While waiting for the result of processUser, it can do other tasks in the meantime, such as responding to user inputs.
+However, the thread this code is running on (and, by extension, the application itself), isn't blocked: While waiting for the result of processUser, it can do other tasks in the meantime, such as responding to user inputs.

-You won’t be able to write this code sequentially in an imperative fashion, one call after another, without blocking the underlying threads.
+You won't be able to write this code sequentially in an imperative fashion, one call after another, without blocking the underlying threads.
 With callbacks or reactive streams such simple consecutive logic becomes much more complicated.

 In the following example, you load two images concurrently, then wait for the loading to be completed and return the overlay as the result: